SKnoedler/Portfolio/README.md

 ## 1) Projects
 - ### Data Analysis and Visualization [Python, R]
-	- [Analysis and Visualization using Python](http://htmlpreview.github.io/?https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Statistics%20and%20Visualization%20in%20Python.html): Includes Mean, Hypothesis Testing, Correlation & Histograms
+	- [Analysis and Visualization Smoking data](http://htmlpreview.github.io/?https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Statistics%20and%20Visualization%20in%20Python.html): Includes Mean, Hypothesis Testing, Correlation & Histograms
-_Tools: **Python**(Numpy, Pandas and Matplotlib)_
+_Tools: Python(Numpy, Pandas and Matplotlib)_

-	- [Analysis and Visualization using R](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Analysis%20and%20Visualization%20using%20R.ipynb): Analyze and visualize data of 5 different school which have implemented the same math course this semester, with 35 lessons.
+-	[Analysis and Visualization Scool data](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Analysis%20and%20Visualization%20using%20R.ipynb): Analyze and visualize data of 5 different school which have implemented the same math course this semester, with 35 lessons.

-_Tools: **R**(dplyr, ggplot2, tidyr, ggubr, reshape2)_
+_Tools: R(dplyr, ggplot2, tidyr, ggubr, reshape2)_

 -	[AirBnB Analysis](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/AirBnB%20Analysis.pdf): I drafted an analysis that covers an Airbnb dataset of over 41,000 tuples and 95 attributes.
 In this paper, I am applying the concept of Cross-industry standard process for data mining (CRISP-DM) when analyzing the dataset.
 The quantitative and qualitative analysis includes a variety of visualization (Python, Excel) as well as different regression models (including optimal selection of features).
-_Tools: **Python** (Numpy, Pandas, Matplotlib, SKlearn), Excel 365, Tableau_
+_Tools: Python (Numpy, Pandas, Matplotlib, SKlearn), Excel 365, Tableau_

 - ### Machine Learning [Python] (more to be added..)